Other / mixed grade configuration · Tanner, AL

 What is the racial and ethnic makeup of Tanner Elementary School?

-The largest demographic group at Tanner Elementary School is Hispanic or Latino at 35.5%.
-The school serves a diverse student body in Tanner, AL.
+The largest demographic group at Tanner Elementary School is Hispanic or Latino at 35.5% of enrollment, in Tanner, AL. Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 71.1/100.

 What is the Resource Investment Index for Tanner Elementary School?

-Tanner Elementary School has a Resource Investment Index of 42/100 (D) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Tanner Elementary School has a Resource Investment Index of 42/100 (typical reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page